 CLUE capability negotiation

-This clause describes the methods for negotiating the use of CLUE in H.323 systems.
+This clause describes the method for negotiating the use of CLUE in H.323 systems.

-An endpoint may determine which method to use through the capabilities contained in the TerminalCapability exchange.
-The presence of a bidirectional DataApplicationCapability with the application indicating “dataChannel” and the protocol field of the DataChannelProfile indicating “CLUE” indicates the use of CLUE over an SCTP connection.
-In the absence of these fields, the endpoint shall transport CLUE messages using H.245 generic messages.
+H.323 endpoints shall indicate support for CLUE with a bidirectional DataApplicationCapability in a TerminalCapability exchange with the application set to “dataChannel” and the protocol field of the DataChannelProfile set to “CLUE”.
+This indicates the use of CLUE over an SCTP connection.

 H.225 Generic Feature “CLUE control capability”